-I,, hav re read and understand the following Technical Standards.
-As a student in the Paramedic Program, without restrictions.
-I am able to perform each of these requirements TECHNICAL STANDARDS ☐ Assist in lifting and carrying injured and/or ill persons to and from the ambulance. ☐ Engage in pushing and/or pulling to assist in extrication vehicle, and in vehicles with electrical hazards. ation of a patient pinned beneath and/or inside a □ Walk, stand, lift, carry, pull, push and balance in exce with assistance). ss of 125 pounds without assistance, (250 pounds $\hfill ext{Stoop, kneel, bend, crouch and crawl on uneven terms}$ ain to gain access to a patient. ☐ Climb stairs, hillsides, and ladders to gain access to a patient. □ Communicate verbally in person, via telephone and r adio equipment. □ Work in chaotic environments with loud noises and fla ashing lights.
-Perform patient assessments implement treatment threatening time constraints. ent; calculate weight and volume ratios under ☐ Work effectively in low light, confined spaces, extremenvironments while ensuring patient safety and remain □ Locate the scene of an emergency by reading maps as directed by the dispatcher while observing traffic of □ Perform fine motor movements to perform IV insertice.
-Scope of Practice while in stressful situations and un □ Perform major motor movements as required to op Kendrick's Extrication Device, scoop stretcher, traction □ Plus CoAEMSP Standards.
-Printed Name: Signature: Date:
+- 1. Assist in lifting and carrying injured and/or ill persons to and from the ambulance. - 2.
+Engage in pushing and/or pulling to assist in extricating a patient pinned beneath and/or inside a vehicle, and in vehicles with electrical hazards. - 3.
+Walk, stand, lift, carry, pull, push, and balance in excess of 125 pounds without assistance (250 pounds with assistance). - 4.
+Stoop, kneel, bend, crouch, and crawl on uneven terrain to gain access to a patient. - 5.
+Climb stairs, hillsides, and ladders to gain access to a patient. - 6.
+Communicate verbally in person, via telephone, and radio equipment. - 7.
+Work in chaotic environments with loud noises and flashing lights. - 8.
+Perform patient assessments, implement treatment, and calculate weight and volume ratios under threatening time constraints. - 9.
+Work effectively in low light, confined spaces, extreme environmental conditions, and other dangerous environments while ensuring patient safety and remaining calm. - 10.
+Locate the scene of an emergency by reading maps and responding safely and quickly to the location as directed by the dispatcher while observing traffic ordinances. - 11.
+Perform fine motor movements to insert IVs and perform surgical procedures within the paramedic's Scope of Practice while in stressful situations and under threatening time constraints. - 12.
+Perform major motor movements as required to operate the ambulance stretcher, long spine board, Kendrick's Extrication Device, scoop stretcher, traction splint, and long bone immobilization devices. - 13.
+Plus CoAEMSP Standards.

+Printed Name Signature Date

-Return signed to instructor.
+Return signed to instructor